1994 British Formula Two Championship

 The 1994 British Formula Two Championship was the sixth season of the British Formula 3000 Championship.
 José Luis Di Palma won the championship, driving a Reynard 92D for Madgwick International.
 Both the Argentinian and series runner-up Phil Andrews (Apache Racing) won two rounds apiece.
 However, the grids were weak and British F2 was in decline.
 International F3000 drivers Gareth Rees and Christian Pescatori both won one-off races with Durango, at Snetterton and Donington respectively.
 Future Indy Lights star Philipp Peter also had a single race with the Italian team.
 Rees' future team-mate Stephen Watson made a single appearance in the series.
 The Moosehead Grand Prix at Halifax, Canada, a non-championship F3000 race in 1993, counted as a British F2 round in 1994 and was won by the Italian-Mexican Gianfranco Cané, driving for Fred Goddard Racing.

+It was very sad that this season gave sequence to the continuous downward spiral for this series, with fields sometimes having as few as six entries only, and three scheduled races cancelled due to aforementioned lack of entries.

 Drivers and teams

 The following drivers and teams contested the 1994 British Formula Two Championship.